nisharathod12/Restaurant-Management-System/README.md

+# restaurant management system
+follow the steps:
+1. first you want download Xampp(for database)
+2. download all foloders
+3.Run the code
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.